KeshUdana/KeshUdana/README.md

 # 💫 About Me:
-I am a CS student and entrepreneur specializing in full stack development and currently studying machine learning.<br>.
+I am a CS student specializing in full stack development and currently studying machine learning.<br>.
 My team and I are working on a Machine Learning project in the fashion domain.Stay in touch for updates.
 I am excited & big things are coming :D !!!

 ## 🌐 Socials: